Skip to content

 pr- & pf-

-Automatically generated port redirection and port forwarding rules in the filter table.
+Automatically-generated port redirection and port forwarding rules.

 cm-

-Rules pushed on the AXS Guard appliance via the central management system.
+Rules pushed via the AXS Guard cloud.

 predef-